A change initiative is an investment in a business to increase efficiency, profitability, and reduce costs.

 The vision typically includes the rationale for change, the benefits of the change to employees, and the benefits to the organization.
 This is the time to reflect on the micro and macro effects of change.

 For example, X change will help employees do X job more effectively, increasing morale and productivity.
-X change will help leaders find more ways to create opportunity for their employees and run operations smoothly.
+X change will help leaders find more ways to create opportunities for their employees and run operations smoothly.
 On a larger scale, in the macro environment, the organization will thrive and attract business and allow us to swiftly deliver the best products to our customers because of this change.

 How should the vision of change be communicated?

 The vision of the change must be explicit and continuously communicated to ensure the initiative stays on track.
 The conversation must flow both ways, both coming from the top of the organization as well as from the bottom of the organization.
-Ensure all parties are part of the conversation to ensure buy in and swift implementation at all levels.
+Ensure all parties are part of the conversation to ensure buy-in and swift implementation at all levels.

 Who should be recruited to help champion this initiative?